microsoft/ODBC-Specification/ODBC 4.0.md

 For structured columns not described by a named type, the value of the `SQL_DESC_TYPE` or `SQL_DESC_CONCISE_TYPE` descriptor fields is `SQL_ROW`.

 Calling GetNestedHandle for an unnamed structured type returns a statement handle with descriptor fields describing any known columns of the nested type.
-The members of an untyped structured column are treated as [dynamic columns](#39-dynamic-columns) by the client.

 ### 3.10.4 Write Extensions for Structured Columns